awsdocs/amazon-s3-userguide/doc_source/BucketRestrictions.md

 For example, when you delete the bucket and the name becomes available for reuse, another AWS account might create a bucket with that name\.
 In addition, some time might pass before you can reuse the name of a deleted bucket\.
 If you want to use the same bucket name, we recommend that you don't delete the bucket\.

+For more information about bucket names, see [Bucket naming rules](bucketnamingrules.md)

 **Objects and buckets**
 There is no limit to the number of objects that you can store in a bucket\.
 You can store all of your objects in a single bucket, or you can organize them across several buckets\.
 However, you can't create a bucket from within another bucket\.